The Year 5 Team

 You are always welcome to meet with a Year 5 member of staff should you have any concerns or queries throughout the year.
 Please contact us in order to organise a mutually convenient time to meet.

 Term 4 Curriculum Overview

-Students will continue the homework expectations as set out in term 1.
+Students will continue the homework expectations as set out in Semester 1.
 Tasks continue to include a combination of Literacy and Numeracy activities to be submitted weekly.
 The tasks will be an extension of work being conducted at school and will generally not exceed one hour per week.
 Students’ homework routines should include at least 30 minutes of daily independent reading.
-Students will also be expected to complete 10 minutes of Doodle Maths per day.
-The Doodle Maths catchphrase is ‘Doodle little and often’ – and that is exactly what we are expecting from students.
-Finally, any Spelling tasks not completed during class time will need to be finished at home on a weekly basis.
+Students will also be expected to complete a MangaHigh and Doodle Spell task each week.
+An additional focus this term will be on student’s recall of multiplication facts, as some students are still consolidating their facts.